 The International Summer School on Historic Masonry Structures 2022 will take place in Anagni, an ancient town and Comune in the province of Frosinone, Latium, central Italy, in the hills east-southeast of Rome.

 LECTURES, LODGING,WORKSHOPS & MEALS

 Lectures, keynotes, coffee and lunch breaks will take place in the Convitto Principe di Piemonte and its Dining Hall.
 Co-working areas will be available for workshops and free Wi-Fi connection will be provided to all students.
-Breakfast, Lunch and (upon request) Dinner will be offered in the Convitto Cantine every day (see News - Update for Participants).
-Accommodation for the students is included in the course fee and is offered in B&B in the city centre (walking distance from the Convitto).
+Breakfast, Lunch and Dinner (upon request) will be offered in the Convitto Cantine every day.
+Accommodation in the Convitto is included in the course fee (single rooms with shared bathroom).

 The “Collegio Principe di Piemonte” (now “Convitto Principe di Piemonte”) is a big built up area, developed in the period 1927-30, right outside the “Porta Cerere” of Anagni, almost 60 km S-E of Rome.
 This is an utopian construction for the education of children and youngsters, conceived in a period of fast transformation of Italy toward the end of Industrialism, and following an educational model consistent with the best standards of Continental Europe.
 The “Collegio” is entitled to the Prince of Piemonte, the title given to the first-born son of the Royal Family of the Savoia, since the XV century.